 How long does naloxone block opiates?

-Medically reviewed by Leigh Ann Anderson, PharmD Last updated on Jun 11, 2020.
+Medically reviewed by Leigh Ann Anderson, PharmD.
+Last updated on May 5, 2021.

-- In general, the duration of action of naloxone (brand examples: Narcan, Narcan Nasal, Evzio, generics) ranges from 30 to 120 minutes, depending upon the dose and how it is given.
-However, some patients may need repeat doses of naloxone.
+- Naloxone blocks opioid receptors from 30 to 120 minutes, but this can be variable and depends upon the dose and how it is given.
+Some patients may need repeat doses of naloxone.

 - The duration of action of naloxone may not be as long as the duration of action of most opioids (narcotics) involved in an overdose.
 This can increase the risk for further problems with breathing, extreme sedation or inability to respond when the naloxone starts to wear off.

 Naloxone is a treatment often used to reverse the effects of an opioid overdose.
 It is available as an injection and as nasal spray.

 Prescription opioids are narcotic drugs often used for moderate-to-severe pain and include medicines such as hydrocodone, oxycodone, fentanyl and morphine.
 Heroin, an illegal drug of abuse, is also an opiate.

 Naloxone is classified as an opioid antagonist which means that it blocks opiate receptors in the brain and other areas of the body.
 Naloxone and opioids compete for the same receptor sites.
 By occupying the receptor and blocking the action of the opioid, naloxone can help to reverse the dangerous effects of an opioid overdose.